adityaoberai/offline-journal/README.md

 # Offline Journal

 A private journaling application built with Svelte and RxDB that lets you write and store your thoughts offline.
-Your entries are stored locally with optional cloud sync capabilities through Appwrite.
+Your entries are stored locally with cloud sync capabilities through Appwrite.

 ## Features